Faces of Fairness: Examining Bias in Facial Expression Recognition Datasets and Models: Experimental Results

-To sum up, we analyzed bias of the models for each attribute and expression, followed by a model-based bias comparison.
-Based on our experiments, ViT showed the highest bias in the Equalized Odds, Demographic Parity, and Treatment Equality metrics, while GPT-4o-mini exhibited significant bias in Equal Opportunity.
-On the other hand, ResNet was the most robust model against bias in three out of four bias metrics.
+To summarize, we analyzed model bias across individual attributes and expressions, followed by a comparative analysis of overall model-level bias.
+Our results show that ViT exhibits the highest level of bias under the Equalized Odds, Demographic Parity, and Treatment Equality metrics, while CLIP exhibits significant bias in Equal Opportunity.
+In contrast, ResNet is the most robust model against bias in three out of four bias metrics.

-Investigating bias scores for FER-specialized models, POSTER~\cite{zheng2023poster} and CEPrompt~\cite{zhou2024ceprompt}, reveals that despite achieving high accuracies in FER task, they suffer bias problem.
-Base on the ranking of models in each bias metric they mainly are located between the third to sixth place out of 8 models, which is not considerable.
+Investigating bias scores for FER-specialized models, POSTER~\cite{zheng2023poster} and CEPrompt~\cite{zhou2024ceprompt}, reveals that despite achieving high accuracies in FER task, they suffer from bias problem.
+Base on the ranking of models in each bias metric they are mainly located between the third to sixth place out of seven models, which is not considerable.
 A peer-to-peer comparison between POSTER and CEPrompt showed that in three out of four metrics CEPrompt showed lower bias than POSTER.

+Table~\ref{tbl:bias_score_for_all_models} presents the final bias score of each model across different attributes and bias metrics.
+Based on Eq.~\ref{eq:bias_score_metric}, we used the maximum bias score of all the expressions for each bias metric, i.e., we used the Max column of Tables~\ref{tbl:bias_equalized_odds}-\ref{tbl:bias_treatment_equality} as the bias score of each metric.
+In the next step, using Eq.~\ref{eq:bias_score_attribute}, we calculated the average bias score for each model across all attributes (shown by Mean in Table~\ref{tbl:bias_score_for_all_models}).
+Finally, using Eq.~\ref{eq:bias_score}, the overall bias score for each model was obtained by averaging the bias scores for each attribute.

+The Mean column in this table reflected the average bias across fairness measures for each demographic attribute.
+Overall, race consistently exhibited the highest mean values across all models, indicating that race-related disparities are the most dominant source of bias in facial expression recognition.
+In contrast, age generally showed the lowest mean scores, suggesting relatively fair performance across age groups.
+Gender tended to fall between the two, with Transformer-based and large multimodal models, such as ViT and CLIP, showing the largest gender-related bias among all models.

+In comparison, architectures such as ResNet and POSTER maintained more balanced mean values across demographics, implying steadier fairness behavior.
+Meanwhile, ViT displayed the largest disparities, reflecting greater sensitivity to demographic imbalances, particularly for gender and race.
+These findings emphasized that although recent models can reduce overall bias, they still struggle with demographic consistency.